Restaurant: Regulations

 In many countries, restaurants are subject to inspections by health inspectors to maintain standards for public health, such as maintaining proper hygiene and cleanliness.
 The most common kind of violations of inspection reports are those concerning the storage of cold food at appropriate temperatures, proper sanitation of equipment, regular hand washing and proper disposal of harmful chemicals.
 Simple steps can be taken to improve sanitation in restaurants.
 As sickness is easily spread through touch, restaurants are encouraged to regularly wipe down tables, door knobs and menus.

 Depending on local customs, legislation and the establishment, restaurants may or may not serve alcoholic beverages.
-Restaurants are often prohibited from selling alcoholic beverages without a meal by alcohol sale laws; such sale is considered to be activity for bars, which are meant to have more severe restrictions.
-Some restaurants are licensed to serve alcohol ("fully licensed"), or permit customers to "bring your own" alcohol (BYO / BYOB).
+Restaurants are often prohibited from selling alcoholic beverages without a meal by alcohol sale laws; such sale is considered to be an activity for bars, which are meant to have more severe restrictions.
+Some restaurants are licensed to serve alcohol ("fully licensed"), or permit customers to "bring your own booze" (BYO / BYOB).
 In some places restaurant licenses may restrict service to beer, or wine and beer.

 Occupational hazards

 Food service regulations have historically been built around hygiene and protection of the consumer's health.
 However, restaurant workers face many health hazards such as long hours, low wages, minimal benefits, discrimination, high stress, and poor working conditions.
 Along with the COVID-19 pandemic, much attention has been drawn to the prevention of community transmission in restaurants and other public settings.
-To reduce airborne disease transmission, the Centre for Disease Control and Prevention recommends reduced dining capacity, face masks, adequate ventilation, physical barrier instalments, disinfection, signage, and flexible leave policies for workers.
+To reduce airborne disease transmission, the Centers for Disease Control and Prevention recommends reduced dining capacity, face masks, adequate ventilation, physical barrier instalments, disinfection, signage, and flexible leave policies for workers.